ismaeltovar/portfolio-site-discontinued2022/_posts/2021-09-13-how-to-delete-android-system-apps-using-adb.md

 ## Step 1: Install Android Debugging Bridge (ADB)

 ADB comes with the Android SDK platform-tools package.
-For instructions on how to install the SDK, head over to the <a href="https://developer.android.com/studio/command-line/adb" target="_blank">Android Developers website</a>.
+For instructions on how to install the SDK, head over to the [Android Developers website](https://developer.android.com/studio/command-line/adb).

 If you are using Linux, you can choose to use your distribution's package manager instead.
 For example, for Manjaro users, running `sudo pacman -Syu android-tools` will update your system and install the platform-tools SDK (which contains ADB).
 After that, run `adb --version` to see if ADB is installed.
 The version of ADB should come up, like so: